diwasatreya/Recluse-Bot/README.md

 - Add you token in config and .env
 - goto server.js number 163 and add your channel ID
 - run it by `node index.js`

 ![image](https://user-images.githubusercontent.com/74746579/115984077-e0493800-a5c4-11eb-93f6-6c8c5bd8728b.png)
-- Go there and add TOKEN and paste token there
+- Go secrets[Environment Variable] and add TOKEN and paste token there or add .env file and add token there